-Article 3 Restrictions
+Art.
+3 - Restrictions

-Students who have not received a certificate of attendance for all courses required for moving to the next year of the course (article 8 of these regulations), or who find themselves, pursuant to article 14(12) of the University Didactic Regulations, issued with Rector's Decree no. 2418 of 9 March 2009, with a deficit of more than 20 total credits, are enrolled as a repeating student of the year from which they are arriving (article 15 of the University Didactic Regulations, Rector's Decree no. 2418 of 9 March 2009).
+Students who have not received a certificate of attendance for all courses required for moving to the next year of the course (article 8 of these regulations), or who find themselves, pursuant to article 14(12) of the University Didactic Regulations, issued with Rector's Decree no. 2418 of 9 March 2009, with an educational debt of more than 20 total credits, are enrolled as a repeating student of the year from which they are arriving (article 15 of the University Didactic Regulations, Rector's Decree no. 2418 of 9 March 2009).

-In order to be admitted to sit the assessment exams for the Integrated Courses of the current course year, students must first have successfully sat the assessment exams scheduled for the previous course year by the 3rd Exam Session and in compliance with the preparatory course requirements laid down for the various Courses.
+In order to be admitted to sit the assessment exams for the Integrated Courses of the current course year, students must first have passed the assessment exams scheduled for the previous course year by the end of the exam session of the relevant academic year and in compliance with the preparatory course requirements laid down for the various Courses.

 The repeating student conditions provided for by law or the University Didactic Regulations per Rector's Decree no. 2418 of 9 March 2009, whenever applicable, remain unchanged.
 Pursuant to article 14(13) of the University Didactic Regulations, it is not permissible to enrol as a repeating student for more than four academic years in total; if this limit is met, the student shall be subject to forfeiture.
-Students may therefore not exceed a total of ten academic years before graduation, subject to forfeiture (article 14(13) of the University Didactic Regulations, per Rector's Decree no. 2418 of 9 March 2009).
-Forfeiture does not apply to those who have passed all assessment exams and only have a deficit relating to the final Master's Graduation Exam.
+Students may therefore not exceed a total of ten academic years before graduation, subject to forfeiture (article 14 para.
+13 of the University Didactic Regulations, per Rector's Decree no. 2418 of 9 March 2009).
+Forfeiture does not apply to those who have passed all assessment exams and only have an educational debt relating to the final Master's Graduation Exam.

-Students who intend to commit themselves to work or studies consistent with the educational process pursuant to article 14(13) of the University Didactic Regulations must make a request to the Rector, subject to prior approval of the Course Council, and receive a suspension for the necessary period.
+Students who intend to commit themselves to work or studies consistent with the educational process must make a request to the Rector, subject to prior approval of the Course Council, and receive a suspension for the necessary period.
 This suspension will not be taken into consideration for the purposes of forfeiture as outlined above, and must not exceed a total of three academic years for the entire course period.

-Article 4 Assessment
+Art.
+4 - Assessment

-Assessment of the individual activities must aim to assess the knowledge and any practical skills pertaining to the course provided and shall take place during the scheduled examination dates.
+Assessment of the individual activities must aim to assess the knowledge and any practical skills pertaining to the course provided and shall take place during the scheduled exam dates.